wincent/masochist/content/wiki/Typing special symbols on a Linux keyboard.md

 # Appendix: macOS-style bindings

-These I have shoe-horned into my set-up (plus some extras, but the ones listed below are the ones that you actually have to type in Spanish from time to time):
+As of the commit mentioned earlier, I currently have these shoe-horned into my set-up (plus some extras, but the ones listed below are the ones that you actually have to type in Spanish from time to time) by a combination of [Interception Tools](https://gitlab.com/interception/linux/tools) and [`~/.XCompose`](https://linux.die.net/man/5/compose) (`man 5 Compose`):

 - `Option-n n` = `ñ`
 - `Option-Shift-n n` = `Ñ`